troch/angular-multi-step-form/README.md

     <multi-step-container steps="yourSteps" initial-step="1">

 Steps have to be supplied to the `multiStepContainer` directive.
 An initial step can be supplied (1 by default).
-Specifying a custom initial step can be used to resume a wizzard with prepopulated data.
+Specifying a custom initial step can be used to resume a wizard with prepopulated data.

 ## Defining steps